KellzCodes/Popcorn-Previews/README.md

 More detailed explanation is documented in [media.py](https://github.com/keldavis/kelli_movie_project/blob/master/media.py)

-#### movie.title
+#### movie title
-A string variable inherited from Video.
+movie.title is a string variable inherited from Video.
 This is the Movie's name.

-#### movie.duration
+#### movie duration
-String value of the length of time the movie lasts.
+movie.duration is a string value of the length of time the movie lasts.
 Unique to Movie class.

-#### movie.isMovie
+#### movie is Movie
-A boolean variable inherited from Video.
+movie.isMovie is a boolean variable inherited from Video.
 This confirms the video is a movie.

-#### movie.isShow
+#### movie is Show
-A boolean variable inherited from Video.
+movie.isShow is a boolean variable inherited from Video.
 This confirms the video is not a tv show.

-#### movie.plot
+#### movie plot
-A string variable inherited from Video.
+movie.plot is a string variable inherited from Video.
 This says what the movie is about.

-#### movie.director
+#### movie director
-A string variable unique to Movie class.
+movie.director is a string variable unique to Movie class.
 This is the name of the movie director.

-#### movie.producer
+#### movie producer
-A string variable unique to Movie class.
+movie.producer is a string variable unique to Movie class.
 This says the name of the movie's production company.

-#### movie.poster
+#### movie poster
-A string variable inherited from Video.
+movie.poster is a string variable inherited from Video.
 This is the link to the movie poster.

-#### movie.trailer
+#### movie trailer
-A string variable inherited from Video.
+movie.trailer is a string variable inherited from Video.
 This is the link to the youtube movie trailer

 How to create a movie object